kholt-RH/OpenShiftWorkshop/README.md

 ![image](images/image16.png)

 While the console is very useful for fundamental developer activities, when it comes to running production systems, you’re likely to implement things like Infrastructure as Code (IaaC).
 The nice thing about the console is that it also gives you easy access to the underlying configurations for all of the key components of your deployments so you don’t have to figure out how to write these by hand.
-And these are reflected in real time, so if we go back to our details view and scale up the number of Pods running our application and come back to our YAML configuration we can see the replicas count has increased and vice versa. [show changing replicas in YAML, switch to details] These configurations can be saved to git repositories and used to programmatically deploy our applications.
+These are reflected in real time, so if we go back to our details view and scale up the number of Pods running our application and come back to our YAML configuration we can see the replicas count has increased and vice versa.
+These configurations can be saved to git repositories and used to programmatically deploy applications.

 **Pods**

 ![image](images/image17.png)

 Under this view here, we can also look at the Pods (or instances) of the application that are currently deployed
-	1. Here we can see pod details like it’s status, the node it’s running on, it’s internal IP addr [click manage columns next to search, add IP address], any storage mounts, etc
+	1. Here we can see pod details like it’s status, the node it’s running on, it’s internal IP address, any storage mounts, etc
 	2. We can also get some quick look metrics on CPU, memory, network utilization.
 If we dive into one of these running pods, we can… [click on pod, click logs]
 	3. Take a live look at the log files for that application to look for error or debug statements
 	4. And we can even open a live terminal in the running pod if we needed to conduct deeper activities like looking at environment variables [run ‘env’ command] or running utility scripts